1. Ada

 Wrapping Up

 Various eye symptoms have been reported with COVID-19.
-If you have COVID-19 and experience blurry vision or other eye symptoms like dryness or pain, contact your eye doctor and who can offer advice on how to treat it best.
+If you have COVID-19 and experience blurry vision or other eye symptoms like dryness or pain, contact your eye doctor, who can offer advice on how to best treat it.

 Q: Is blurry vision a symptom of COVID-19?